Some clients, job positions, or specific projects do not require a lengthy and overly detailed proposal.

 What has also proven to be good practice is to demonstrate roughly in what way would you accomplish a task in question or solve a particular problem.

 Of course, there is no reason to write the whole plan of the project.
-The client did not ask you to train him for what he was looking for, nor do you have to leave the job that was supposed to be yours to him.
+The client did not ask you to train him for what he was looking for, nor did you have to leave the job that was supposed to be yours to him.

 In addition to being short, your proposal should be effective and show the client that you are the right person to fulfill their needs.